apache/iceberg/site/docs/flink.md

 ## Rewrite files action.

 Iceberg provides API to rewrite small files into large files by submitting flink batch job.
+The behavior of this flink action is the same as the spark's [rewriteDataFiles](./maintenance/#compact-data-files).

 ```java
 import org.apache.iceberg.flink.actions.Actions;